-An asteroid or meteor is more likely to fall toward Earth than the Moon because our planet's stronger gravity attracts more space debris.
+An asteroid or meteor is more likely to hit Earth because Earth is a lot bigger than the Moon, giving a meteoroid more area to hit!
 But we can see many thousands of craters on the Moon and we only know of about 180 on Earth!
 Why is that?

 The truth is both the Earth and the Moon have been hit many, many times throughout their long 4.5 billion year history.